Religious brother: Development of male religious congregations

+The establishment of other congregations of brothers started to boom during the 17th century.

+The social devastations of the 18th and 19th centuries saw the gradual emergence of other similar congregations of men, dedicated primarily to education.
+Other examples of such congregations are the Marist Brothers, the Brothers of Holy Cross, the Brothers of Christian Instruction of St Gabriel (Gabrielites), and the Congregation of Christian Brothers.

 Religious brothers today

-The establishment of congregation of brothers started to boom during the 17th century such as the De La Salle Brothers.
+The Second Vatican Council (1962–1965) called for the "adaptation" and "renewal" of religious life in a decree on this subject, published on 28 October 1965, and noted also the connection between the work of religious brothers and sisters and the apostolate of lay people: "Religious Brothers and Sisters should value the apostolic works of the laity and willingly devote themselves to promoting lay enterprises".

-Since the Second Vatican Council (1962–1965) many brothers have moved toward professional and academic occupations, especially in the areas of nursing, education, peace, and justice.
+Since the Council many brothers have moved toward professional and academic occupations, especially in the areas of nursing, education, peace, and justice.
 Brothers in communities with priests and seminarians often undertake advanced studies and enjoy equal standing with ordained members.
 Today, most brothers such as in the United States serve in some type of professional, technical, or academic ministry.
 Many serve as chaplains or teachers/faculty members at schools and universities run by their respective orders.
 In addition, most brothers undertake some studies in spirituality, religious studies, and theology.

 Today there are more opportunities than ever for brothers in the Church.
-Brothers can be members of congregations that are made up only of brothers or they may belong to "mixed" communities that include seminarians and priests.
+Brothers can be members of congregations that are made up only of brothers or they may belong to communities which include seminarians and priests.
 These congregations may be primarily contemplative or apostolic in nature; many try to balance both aspects of religious life.
 Brothers in the United States and elsewhere have access to an advanced education that is suited to their interests and talents.
 In mixed communities, brothers may collaborate with seminarians and priests or may minister independently of them.
 Brothers share equal status and rights with seminarians and priests in their communities with the exception that canon law currently requires that mixed communities elect an ordained minister as provincial; however, some dispensations to this rule have been granted.
 Brothers may be elected to provincial councils and other leadership positions.